 The Cass Co.
-Soil Conservation District (CCSCD) has long recognized the natural, economic, and recreational value of the many water bodies in the county and will provide financial and technical assistance to develop, coordinate, and implement tasks to reduce the cumulative effects of the long term delivery of excess nitrogen, phosphorus, sediment and E. Coli bacteria to the Maple River and its tributaries.
+Soil Conservation District (CCSCD) has long recognized the natural, economic, and recreational value of the many water bodies in the county.
+The CCSCD will provide financial and technical assistance to develop, coordinate, and implement tasks to reduce the cumulative effects of the long term delivery of excess nitrogen, phosphorus, sediment and E. Coli bacteria to the Maple River and its tributaries.
 The Maple River Watershed is a large watershed that spans throughout Cass, Steele, Barnes, Ransom and Richland Counties.
 Although the watershed covers a large area of many counties, Cass County holds the majority of the land area and works as a great central location for watershed project administration.

-According to the 2016 Maple River TMDL report the North Dakota Department of Health has identified 6 reaches within the watershed as not supporting for fish and other aquatic biota due to fishes bioassessments and dissolved oxygen levels, and fully supporting but threatened for recreation due to Escherichia coli (E. coli) bacteria.
+According to the 2018 Integrated report the North Dakota Department of Environmental Quality has identified 9 reaches within the Maple River Watershed as not supporting for fish and other aquatic biota due to fishes bioassessments and dissolved oxygen levels, and fully supporting but threatened for recreation due to Escherichia coli (E. coli) bacteria.

 In light of what is known about water quality impairments in the Maple River watershed, the Cass County Soil Conservation District is proposing a Best Management Practice (BMP) Implementation Project to address the water quality concerns evident in the watershed.
-The result of these BMP will be improvements in the quality of the water in the Maple River and progress toward the removal of this watershed from the North Dakota Section 303(d) list of impaired waters.
+The result of these BMP will be improvements in the quality of the water in the Maple River and progress toward the removal of the listed stream reaches in this watershed from the North Dakota Section 303(d) list of impaired waters.

-To better monitor water quality improvements and focus 319 project funds, this project will use AnnAGNPS maps and the PTMApp prioritization tool as well as extensive outreach to ensure long term success.
-These prioritization measures will focus project efforts on specific areas to minimize the overall size of targeted project area.
-In addition, due to the large size of the watershed, Cass County SCD is committed to a long term plan for the Maple River Watershed to work towards the ultimate goal of delisting impaired waters.
+To better monitor water quality improvements and focus 319 project funds, this project will use the PTMApp prioritization tool as well as extensive outreach to ensure long term success.
+The PTMApp prioritization tool will focus on specific resource concerns and pinpoint sensitive areas, as well as measure water quality improvement by tracking the expected nutrient and sediment load reductions delivered to priority resources.
+This tool will be valuable in helping reduce the overall size of targeted project area by identifying specific priority areas for BMP implementation.
+In addition, due to the large size of the watershed, Cass County SCD is committed to implementing a long-term plan for the Maple River Watershed consisting of multiple phases that collectively work towards the goal of delisting impaired reaches throughout the watershed.